numpad/ecs-sandbox/README.md

 ## License
 I have not yet decided on a license.
+The goal of this project is mostly for learning purposes, both for me and other developers in a similar position.
+But as this project grows, ultimately my plan is to release it as a real game for people to buy.
+Therefore it is still undecided how I want to handle open-source, monetization and everything related to this.
+Feel free to use my project as a learning resource until I come to a decision.